What is MRI?

 MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses the changes to create a series of detailed pictures.
+A computer creates a series of detailed pictures.
 Each picture looks like a slice taken through your body.
 The computer can also create a 3-D image of the inside of your body.
-Unlike CT scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
+Unlike CT (computed tomography) scans Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
-Each... read more and PET scans Positron Emission Tomography (PET) A PET scan is a test doctors use to take pictures of your organs and tissues.
+Each... read more and PET (positron emission tomography) scans Positron Emission Tomography (PET) A PET scan is a test doctors use to take pictures of your organs and tissues.
 First, doctors inject you with a tiny amount of a radioactive substance (a tracer).
 The tracer is attached to a... read more , an MRI doesn't use x-rays (radiation).

 An MRI test doesn't use x-rays or radiation and is usually very safe